 For her artwork, Maria wanted a completely different website that could showcase her art and offer it for sale.

-A website for author and professor Jennifer Gillan was done using a selected design theme which was then customized to use the color palette, images and pages needed by the client to create a professional site for her publications and presentations.
+A website for author and professor Jennifer Gillan was done using a design theme which was then customized to use the color palette, images, and pages requested by the client to create a professional site for her publications and presentations.
 This is an example of a full-service site including hosting, a domain, web design, and maintenance.

 PLR is published by the Poetry Center at PCCC.
 The Center also wanted a new site and requested something that would complement the PLR site and yet be distinctive.